 Mick Fleetwood says his restaurant has been lost in Maui wildfires: "We are heartbroken"

-The devastating Hawaii wildfires have killed at least 55 people in Maui and destroyed or damaged more than 1,000 homes, businesses or other structures on the island.
+The devastating Hawaii wildfires have killed dozens of people in Maui and destroyed or damaged more than 1,000 homes, businesses or other structures on the island.
 Among them, Mick Fleetwood says his restaurant was also lost.

 The rock legend posted a statement on his Instagram that his restaurant, Fleetwood's on Front Street, was burned down amid the fires that have wiped out Lahaina, the historic town that both he and the venue have called home for several decades.